 PROF TIM JACKSON

 Tim Jackson is the Director of CUSP.
-He is also Professor of Sustainable Development at the University of Surrey and ESRC Professorial Fellow in Prosperity and Sustainability.
-Tim’s vision for CUSP builds on thirty years of multi-disciplinary research on sustainability and decades of policy experience, in particular his work as Economics Commissioner on the UK Sustainable Development Commission.
+His vision for CUSP builds on thirty years of multi-disciplinary research on sustainability and decades of policy experience, in particular his work as Economics Commissioner on the UK Sustainable Development Commission.
+Tim is the author of Prosperity Without Growth, recently published in a substantially revised and updated 2nd edition.

 Tim Jackson is Professor of Sustainable Development at the University of Surrey and Director of the Centre for the Understanding of Sustainable Prosperity (CUSP).
-He currently holds a Professorial Fellowship on Prosperity and Sustainability in the Green Economy (PASSAGE) funded by the Economic and Social Research Council (ESRC).
 He is also an award-winning playwright with numerous radio-writing credits for the BBC.

 Since 2010, Tim has been engaged in an ambitious collaborative project to build a new ecological macroeconomics.
 He and Prof Peter Victor from York University, Canada are developing the conceptual basis for an economy in which stability no longer depends on relentless consumption growth.